 Appeals against a decision of the Governors should be addressed to the Correspondent to the Governors within 2 weeks of the receipt of the decision.
 These appeals will be considered by an Independent Appeals Committee, before which parents are entitled to attend.
-582 applications were received for the Year 7 places for September 2023.
-17 on-time appeals were lodged and the Appeals Committee granted 1 place.
+489 applications were received for the Year 7 places for September 2024.
+6 on-time appeals were lodged and the Appeals Committee 0 were unsuccessful.